ippocratis/location-history/README.md

 Process .rec files containing location data, reverse geocode the locations using the OpenStreetMap Nominatim service, and save the processed data to processed_locations JSON file.

 Here’s a breakdown:

+- Convert timestamps from greenwich times to local times.

 - Reverse Geocode Function (reverse_geocode):